rabiddroid/rabiddroid.github.io/_posts/2022-07-31-typescript-project-yarn-3.markdown

 hello world!
 ```

-Welcome to your first typescript project.
-Wishing you a happy times on your coding journey!
+Congratulations on setting up your first typescript project.
+Wishing you happy times on your coding journey!